ManchesterBioinference/BranchedGP/README.md

 # BranchedGP

 BranchedGP is a package for building Branching Gaussian process models in python, using [TensorFlow](github.com/tensorflow) and [GPFlow](https://github.com/GPflow/GPflow).
+You can install it via `pip install BranchedGP`.

 The model is described in the paper

 ["BGP: Branched Gaussian processes for identifying gene-specific branching dynamics in single cell data",